 - What is the stage of development of this medicine?

 At the time of submission of the application for orphan designation, the evaluation of the effects of autologous CD34+ cells transfected with lentiviral vector containing the human arylsulfatase A cDNA in experimental models was ongoing.

 At the time of submission of the application for orphan designation, no clinical trials in patients with metachromatic leukodystrophy were initiated.

 Autologous CD34+ cells transfected with lentiviral vector containing the human arylsulfatase A cDNA was not authorised anywhere worldwide for the treatment of metachromatic leukodystrophy or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 8 March 2007 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 8 March 2007 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria

 - the existence of alternative methods of diagnosis, prevention or treatment;